Dealmaking back in fashion, as CEOs buy growth

 But the CEOs are generally looking for bolt-on acquisitions, not massive deals that transform their businesses.

 Take Mike Fries, for example.
-As chief executive of pay-TV company Liberty Global (LBTYA.O: Quote) he is eager to expand beyond the 15 million subscribers Liberty has across 10 countries in Europe.
+As chief executive of pay-TV company Liberty Global (LBTYA.O) he is eager to expand beyond the 15 million subscribers Liberty has across 10 countries in Europe.

 "We are opportunistic on the M&A front," Fries said.
 "If something came up that fits us perfectly we would have to look at it."